jcolomb/gintonic-blog/text/survey_analysis_report2.md

 # Summary

 In contrast to software developers, researchers mostly do not organize their files according to some common standard.
-While data managers recommend to design such an organisation, they fail at providing clear recommendations or examples;
+While data managers propose to design and follow such an organisation, they fail at providing clear recommendations or examples;
 and there is no time specifically assigned to this task in the researcher's work.
 We believe that providing researchers with a commonly accepted folder tree structure template could make a huge difference in promoting data management and research collaboration.